Internal addresses in the Mandelbrot set and Galois groups of polynomials

-\remark The existence of kneading sequences as described in this lemma can also be derived from the general admissibility condition on kneading sequences, see \version{Corollary~\ref{Cor:SufficientAdmiss}}{\cite[\CorMaxShiftAdmiss]{SymDyn}} (this is a more abstract and difficult, but also more general result).
+\remark The existence of kneading sequences as described in this result can also be derived from the general admissibility condition on kneading sequences, see \version{Corollary~\ref{Cor:SufficientAdmiss}}{\cite[\CorMaxShiftAdmiss]{SymDyn}} (this is a more abstract and difficult, but also more general result).
 Schmeling observed that sequences that are maximal shifts with respect to the lexicographic order are exactly the fixed points of the map $\theta\mapsto\nu(\theta)$.
 Recently, Buff and Tan Lei observed \cite{BuffTanLei} that this gives a simple combinatorial proof of the existence of kneading sequences as in Lemma~\ref{Lem:MaxShift}, without interpretation in parameter space.

 \version {\heading{Symbolic Dynamics and Permutations}} {